On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: The SPS algorithm for fitting a GRF model

-In comparison to the SCS problem in \eqref{eq:CSConvex}, the proposed model in \eqref{eq:convexProgram} penalizes each element of the precision matrix with a different weight proportional to the distance between the corresponding locations.
-In particular, for $(i,j)\in\cI\times \cI$ such that $i\neq j$, the weight is $\norm{\mb{x}_i-\mb{x}_j}_2$.
-This model assumes that the off-diagonal precision magnitudes decrease with distance, for which there is an empirical evidence as shown in Figure~\ref{fig:precisionVsDist}.
+In comparison to the SCS problem in \eqref{eq:CSConvex}, the proposed {formulation} \eqref{eq:convexProgram} penalizes each element of the estimator $\hat{P}_{ij}$ for $i\neq j$ with a different weight proportional to $\norm{\mb{x}_i-\mb{x}_j}_2$, i.e., the distance between the corresponding locations.
+This model assumes that the off-diagonal precision magnitudes decrease with distance, for which there is empirical evidence as shown in Figure~\ref{fig:precisionVsDist}. {More importantly, Theorem~\ref{thm:decay} shows that this assumption indeed always holds when the covariance elements decay with increasing $\norm{\mb{x}_i-\mb{x}_j}_2$}.
 Moreover, the reason we solve \eqref{eq:convexProgram} using $G$ with strictly positive diagonal is that otherwise the diagonal elements of the precision matrix would not be penalized and they might attain relatively large positive values.
-To solve STAGE-I problem in \eqref{eq:convexProgram}, we propose to use the Alternating Direction Method of Multipliers~(ADMM) algorithm displayed in Figure~\ref{alg:admm}. \begin{theorem} Let $0\leq a^*\leq b^*\leq\infty$.
-Given arbitrary $Z_0,W_0\in\mathbb{S}^n$ and $\rho>0$, let $\rho_\ell=\rho$ for $\ell\geq 0$, and $\{P_\ell,Z_\ell\}_{\ell\geq 1}$ denote the iterate sequence generated by \textbf{ADMM}$(S,G,\alpha,a^*,b^*)$ as shown in Figure~\ref{alg:admm}.
-Then $\{P_\ell\}$ converges $Q$-linearly\footnote{Let $\{X_\ell\}$ converge to $X^*$ for a given norm $\norm{.}$.
-The convergence is called $Q$-linear if $\frac{\norm{X_{\ell+1}-X^*}}{\norm{X_{\ell}-X^*}}\leq c$, for some $c\in(0,1)$; and $R$-linear if $\norm{X_{\ell}-X^*}\leq c_\ell$, for some $\{c_\ell\}$ converging to 0 $Q$-linearly.} to $\hat{P}$, and $\{Z_\ell\}$ converges $R$-linearly to $\hat{P}$, where $\hat{P}$ is the unique optimal solution to STAGE-I problem given in \eqref{eq:convexProgram}. \end{theorem}